This page lists the command line options for

-Specifies compiler configuration name to be used for code analysis and instrumentation.
+This option specifies compiler configuration name to be used for code analysis and instrumentation.
 Compiler configuration name needs to be one of the supported compilers names.
 See Supported Compilers or use the

-Prints a list of supported compilers and can be used to obtain a vaild compiler ID you can pass with the
+This option prints a list of supported compilers and can be used to obtain a vaild compiler ID you can pass with the

-Detects the compilers based on the compiler command (the executable name) you specify with or without the path).
+This option detects the compilers based on the compiler command (the executable name) you specify with or without the path).
 You can provide a list of compiler commands with a semicolon-separated list and use this option to obtain a valid compiler ID to pass with the

 -compiler option.
 Example: